Azure/KeyVault-Secrets-Rotation-StorageAccount-PowerShell/README.md

 You can create new secret with above tags and Storage Account key as value or add those tags to existing secret with Storage Account key.
 For automated rotation expiry date will also be required - key vault triggers 'SecretNearExpiry' event 30 days before expiry.

-There are two available functions performing same rotation:
+There are two available functions performing rotation:

 * AKVStorageAccountRotation - event triggered function, performs storage account key rotation triggered by Key Vault events.
 In this setup Near Expiry event is used which is published 30 days before expiration
 * AKVStorageAccountRotationHttp - on-demand function with KeyVaultName and Secret name as parameters